z357412526/mousestyles/doc/source/report/ultradian.rst

 Statement of problem
 --------------------

-Ultradian rhythm is widely observed in mammalian behavioural patterns.
+Ultradian rhythm is widely observed in mammalian behavioral patterns.
 Ultradian analysis aims to find the time-specific patterns in behavioral records, without specifying the length of cycle in advance (but need to be within 1 hour to 1 day).
 Typical ultradian period for rats includes 4, 12 and 24 hours.
 For example, we expect rats to be inactive in the nighttime.
 Ingestions and movements mostly happened in the daytime.
-It would be informative to study the ultradian cycle of the behaviour of mouse and we need to answer the following questions for this study:
+It would be informative to study the ultradian cycle of the behavior of mouse and we need to answer the following questions for this study:

 What is the variable of interest for the periodic patterns?